E Is for Ethics Book Review

-The author, Ian James Corlett, recommends setting aside some “Family Time” and reading one story each week.
-Corlett confesses he is not a man with a degree just a POD (Plain old Dad).
-I love this fact and I love that this is a parenting book that geared to do as a family and involve the children.
+Ian James Corlett recommends setting aside some “Family Time” and reading one story each week.
+Corlett confesses he is not a man with a degree, just a POD (Plain old Dad).
+I love this fact, and I love that this is a parenting book geared to do as a family and involve the children.

-Ian James Corlett may just be a POD, however, he is already prominent in many of my children’s television shows have either created, written for, and/or developed them.
+Ian James Corlett may be a POD; however, he is already prominent in many of my children’s television shows that have either created, written for, or developed them.
 Shows such as The Adventures of Paddington Bear, Roli Polie Olie.
 He also is the voice behind Baby Taz of the Baby Looney Tunes and the Dad in Johnny Test.

 Each of the stories presented in E Is for Ethics has either the character Elliot or Lucy as the focal point.
 My children enjoyed these two and could easily relate to the situations Mr. Corlett put them in–such as finding a $5 bill or having plans change at the last minute.
 Using the same two characters in the 26 stories is genius as my children are thinking of them as “part of the family” and building a relationship based on their actions.
 I love that.

 As a mom, I appreciated that the stories weren’t complicated.
-They were very to the point, while still providing entertainment.
-In less than 5 minutes we could read a story and then spend more time discussing the value which is exemplified.
+They were very to the point while still providing entertainment.
+In less than 5 minutes, we could read a story and then spend more time discussing the exemplified value.

-At the end of each story, there are questions that generate conversations and open healthy discussions.
-The story provides a learning resource and the questions re-enforce the value by asking what the child would do…how it would make them feel…and even a reverse action and it’s consequences.
+At the end of each story, some questions generate conversations and open healthy discussions.
+The story provides a learning resource, and the questions re-enforce the value by asking what the child would do…how it would make them feel…and even a reverse action and its consequences.

 Following the conversation starters are quotes from famous people on the topic discussed.
 I found these a great addition and helped involve my older children.